Brightbay Real Estate Partners

-Brightbay Real Estate Partners is a property investment business.
-It was listed on the London Stock Exchange as RDI REIT PLC, ticker symbol RDI.
-In May 2021, Starwood Capital Group acquired RDI REIT plc for £467.9M and it was reformed into Brightbay Real Estate Partners and remains a fully integrated Real Estate Investment Trust.
+Brightbay Real Estate Partners is a British property investment business.
+It was acquired by Starwood Capital Group in 2021 and remains a fully integrated Real Estate Investment Trust (REIT).

 History

 The company was established in 2002 as the Corovest International Real Estate Fund.
 It was floated on the Alternative Investment Market in 2006.
 It changed its name to Redefine International in 2008 and converted to a Real estate investment trust listed on the London Stock Exchange in 2013.
 It changed its name again, to RDI REIT, in November 2017.

+Until 2021, it was listed on the London Stock Exchange as RDI REIT PLC, ticker symbol RDI.
+In May 2021, Starwood Capital Group acquired RDI REIT plc for £467.9M and it was reformed into Brightbay Real Estate Partners.